-The internet of things will include 30 billion devices connected by 2020.
+The Internet of Things will include 30 billion connected devices by 2020.
 And 99 percent of web data rides on undersea cables on the sea floor.
 “It’s not about a cloud, it’s about the ocean,” said Richardson.
-“If cables are disturbed or disrupted, you can’t reconstitute that via satellites or anything else, you can only fight back and get about two percent.”
+“If cables are disturbed or disrupted, you can’t reconstitute that via satellites or anything else; you can only fight back and get about two percent.”

 “Things are moving very quickly.
 It’s very competitive.
 We’ve done a lot of work to try and figure out — how should the Navy respond?” he said.
 Multiple analyses show a need for heightened naval capability.
-Yet even the most aggressive shipbuilding plan equates to reaching 350 ships in about 17 years.
+Yet even the most aggressive shipbuilding plan equates to constructing 350 ships in about 17 years.

 In his presentation, Richardson pointed to a chart with icons representing the U.S. fleet: ships, satellites, submarines, and aircraft.
 Let’s redefine the axis, he said.
 The measure of naval capability no longer rests only on the numerical metric of physical things but also on the ability to network platforms and to manage information.